Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerServices/README.md

 *   Stop Service --  Stops the Service that is selected in the `List of Running Services`.

 Text Area (Middle):
-* Displays the running status of the Local Server and any services that are added to that server.
+* Displays the running status of the local server and any services that are added to that server.

 List of Running Services (Bottom):
 *   Displays any services that are currently running on the server.